 Luckily, my countertop is large enough for my favorite appliances: Cuisinart mini food processor, 3 Qt Instant Pot Duo Mini, and Vitamix blender.
 My husband even has room for his single serving Keurig coffee machine and Nespresso expresso maker.
 I have a three burner propane stove top and propane stove that I use daily.
-I also have a microwave and Weber Q1000 propane grill, but I don’t really use them very often.
+I have a baking stone in my propane oven to keep the bottom of the pie from burning.
+Finally, I have a microwave and Weber Q1000 propane grill, but I don’t really use them very often.
 We’re considering converting the microwave to a convection oven/microwave combination.

 When downsizing from our 2,500+ square foot house to the RV, I decided to forgo the knife block and instead use a three-piece ceramic knife set that I keep in the drawer.
 I have a large glass cutting board that I leave out on the counter.
 It doubles as décor.
 I also purchased a set of cookware that I’ve been using for 3 years now, and am still very happy with.

 Check out my favorite fall apple recipes here.

 A few things I’ve learned about small kitchen cooking include:

 - Pre-preparation.
 I try to do as much pre-prep as possible to make things simpler when it’s time to actual prepare a meal.
 For example, I’ll chop up veggies like peppers and onions and store them in the fridge.
 That way, when I need them for a stir fry or soup, they are ready to go.
 I’ll also make a big batch of rice and/or quinoa to use for several meals.